blnr/Diction/readme.md

 > rake db:migrate<br>
 > rails s

-## Comments, suggestions, kudos
+## Contact

-Please email belanger.kyle@gmail.com
+If you have any comments, suggestions, or bug reports - feel free to send me an email: belanger.kyle@gmail.com